 The first recipe is La Salsa a la Laura, Laura’s own recipe which she makes every week for different meals.
 She plays with the ingredients that are currently growing in her garden and that are ready to be picked.
-The quantities of the ingredients below are mainly based on her own feelings, so don’t be scared to give it your own touch.
+The quantities of the ingredients below are mainly based on Laura’s gut feeling, so don’t be scared to follow your own instinct.
 Enjoy cooking!

-Buy as many tomatoes as it fills the pan.
+Buy as many tomatoes as fit the pan

 2 cloves of garlic